 The endorsed skills section allows you to easily see if a candidate has the skills necessary for your open position.
-According to the Job Preparedness Indicator, only 17 percent of hiring managers said job seekers are presenting the critical skills needed.
+Only 17 percent of 516 hiring managers said that job seekers have the skills and traits their organization is looking for in a candidate.
 Looking at those figures on the skills shortage, LinkedIn’s endorsed skills can go a long way towards helping you find candidates with the qualifications your company needs.

 In the endorsed skills section, candidates can choose a list of the skills which best represent their abilities and qualifications.
 Then coworkers, employers, and clients can visit the candidate’s profile and endorse the skills in which they believe the candidate excels.
 The skills others choose to endorse will tell you a lot about the candidate’s best abilities.